Graduate Students

 Ciara Keogh

-A second-year PhD whose research interests include ecocriticism, poetry, and Black Women's Literature.
+A third-year PhD student whose research interests include ecocriticism, poetry, and Black Women's literature and theory.
 She received a BA in English from Trinity University.
-Currently she is serving as a social outreach co-chair for the Tufts English Graduate Organization.

 Spencer Lane